 It’s also a great idea to swap out the ugly overhead lighting fixture in your bedroom.
 Get creative and choose a chandelier or something funky from the thrift store, and your bedroom will get a brand-new life.
 Sconces that can be mounted on the walls with a cord are also a good choice for soft lighting in the bedroom, and they add an architectural effect.

 Adding a full-size area rug to the bedroom is a simple way to cover ugly carpet or flooring.
-Of course, this is an idea that can be used in any room of the house.
+Of course, this is another idea that can be used in any room of the house.
 Not only does it transform the look of the room, but it also keeps it warmer and cuts down on noise coming from occupants below you.

 Tips for your Rental Bathroom